 The weekend is a great time to visit Coogee as you can enjoy midday brunch and one of the nice cafes on Coogee Bay Road.
-In summers, this beach is packed with visitors and is a great spot for people-watching, basking in the sun or simply enjoy a dip in the ocean.
+In summers, this beach is packed with visitors and is a great spot for people-watching, basking in the sun or simply enjoying a dip in the ocean.
 Rockpools are located at the southern end of the promenade.

 You can walk from Coogee to Bondi and back in 2 hours.
-Coast Walk is definitely one the "Must Do" things if you are visiting Sydney.
+Coast Walk is definitely one of the "Must Do" things if you are visiting Sydney.

 Best Places to Stay in Coogee includes: